How to Prepare Data for SuperCellCyto

 Data Transformation

 Before using SuperCellCyto, it’s essential to apply appropriate data transformations.
-These transformations are crucial for accurate analysis, as explained in this article on data transformation.

 A common method for data transformation in cytometry is the arcsinh transformation, an inverse hyperbolic arcsinh transformation.
 The transformation requires specifying a cofactor, which affects the representation of the low-end data.
 Typically, a cofactor of 5 is used for Cytof data and 150 for Flow data.
 This vignette will focus on the transformation process rather than cofactor selection.
-For more in-depth information on choosing a cofactor, read this detailed article.

 We’ll use the Levine_32dim